-If you’ve got excellent credit, SoFi personal loans offer competitive rates.
-SoFi can be a good option if you’re looking for help with debt consolidation (like paying off your credit card debt), home improvement projects, and more.
+SoFi personal loans offer competitive rates for those who have excellent credit.
+SoFi can be a great option if you’re looking for help with debt consolidation (like paying off your credit card debt), home improvement projects, and more.

 - You want to borrow a large amount (up to $100,000)

 - Your credit score is 700 or above